LUVCELEBS

 In June 2024, Rexha, who was previously injured by a crowd member's thrown phone at a New York City show the previous year, had multiple people removed from her audience during a concert in Wisconsin for throwing items at her direction.
 "If you want to hit me in the face, I had them press charges to the other guy.
 I would love to become richer," Rexha has stated about the incident.
 She later assured that she was making a "joke" and was "not inviting that" behavior.[112]

-Rexha claimed that she was hate crimed in a social media post when she was due to board the Munich-based Lufthansa plane on August 17, 2024 until she spoke to a security agent in Albanian, resulting in her getting banned from the flight.[112][113]
+Rexha claimed in a social media post that she was subjected to a hate crime when she was due to board the Munich-based Lufthansa plane on August 17, 2024, until she spoke to a security agent in Albanian, resulting in her getting banned from the flight.[113][114]

 Discography